HR-1744-119

 What it does

-This bill would extend the operating authority of the U.S. Commission on International Religious Freedom (USCIRF) through fiscal year 2028.
-USCIRF is an independent federal commission that monitors religious freedom conditions in other countries, reviews U.S. foreign policy related to religious freedom, and issues policy recommendations to the President, Secretary of State, and Congress.
-Without reauthorization, the commission's legal authority to operate would expire.
+This bill would reauthorize the U.S. Commission on International Religious Freedom (USCIRF) through fiscal year 2028.
+USCIRF is an independent federal commission that monitors religious freedom conditions in other countries, reviews U.S. foreign policy related to religious freedom, and makes policy recommendations to the President, Secretary of State, and Congress.
+The bill extends the commission's legal authority and, by implication, its funding, without creating a new agency or substantially changing its mandate.

 Who benefits